modelica/newsletter/_2018-01/simcenter-amesim-FMI.md

 #### Support for FMI compatible real-time targets
-With Simcenter Amesim 16, users can create and export real-time capable models directly as FMUs specifically generated for compatible real-time targets.
+With Simcenter Amesim 16, users can create and export real-time capable models directly as FMUs specifically generated for compatible multi-core and/or multi-processor real-time targets.
 Supported hardware currently includes:

 - dSPACE SCALEXIO
 - ETAS LABCAR (32-bit and 64-bit)